 Short of being together, our virtual shower was a fun afternoon and we all had a good time!
 If you’re wondering whether or not to host an event, we strongly encourage you to do it.
 It just takes a little creativity and makes the best of a bad situation.
 We did and it was actually an easy event.

 - We were able to stay in our own homes and feel safe

 - A few of us gathered but we practiced social distancing as best as we could

 - Planning is the key and letting everyone know in advance so they have enough time to send gifts

-If you’ve been wondering how you can host a virtual shower or entertain during this new normal, I hope I’ve given you some ideas and suggestions.
+If you’ve been wondering how to host a virtual shower or entertain during this new normal, I hope I’ve given you some ideas and suggestions.
 We all are trying to figure out ways to maintain some sense of normalcy in this crazy world.

-For some more entertaining ideas you can also check out these two blogs posts; Fall Entertaining & 5 Reasons to Host a Party.
+For some more entertaining ideas you can also check out these two blogs posts; Fall Entertaining & 5 Reasons to Host an Event.
 I think the key is to be flexible and be smart.
 I follow Leslie over at www.my100yearoldhome.com.
 She has some amazing entertaining ideas on her blog.
 Be prepared to be amazed!
 When I grow up I want to be her 🙂